 Again from the press release: “The PowerBridge proof-of-concept-center is an important element in creating and fostering transformational entrepreneurship.
 With promising clean energy technology emerging from the School of Engineering, NYU, CUNY and others, and thanks to this exciting partnership with NYSERDA, we are pleased to connect researchers with investors, customers and partners who make this regional ecosystem so dynamic,” said Katepalli Sreenivasan, the School of Engineering's Provost and NYU’s Senior Vice Provost.
 “NYU and the School of Engineering are committed to supporting start-up emerging technology ventures that will benefit the urban environment.
 This new center will enhance our entrepreneurial culture to drive new businesses, jobs and innovation, placing New York City at the forefront of the clean economy.”

-NYU Poly is currently working with NYSERDA and our partner institutions on the formal contracting and other administrative matters for PowerBridgeNY.
-We anticipate that official center activities will begin with a call for proposals in September 2013, with the first awards being granted later that Fall.
-If you would like more information on Powerbridge NY or NYU Poly Incubators, please email us at email@example.com.
+NYU Tandon is working with NYSERDA and our partner institutions on the formal contracting and other administrative matters for PowerBridgeNY.
+If you would like more information on Powerbridge NY or NYU Tandon Incubators, please email us at email@example.com.